 |Afternoon Snack||Pineapple juice + banana and oat cake||1 kiwi + 6 gluten-free oat cookies + 10 chestnuts||Strawberry smoothie with lactose-free milk + 1 slice of gluten-free bread with cheese|

-It's important to remember that you must pay attention to what foods cause bowel symptoms and that this diet needs to be followed for six to eight weeks, under the supervision of a doctor or nutritionist.
+It's important to remember that you must monitor for foods that trigger bowel symptoms.
+This diet needs to be followed for six to eight weeks, under the supervision of a doctor or nutritionist.

-The quantities included in the menu may vary according to age, gender, physical activity and associated health conditions.
-Ideally, you should visit a nutritionist and ask for a complete assessment in order to develop a more individualized meal plan according to your needs.
+The quantities included in the above plan may vary according to age, gender, physical activity and associated health conditions.
+Ideally, you should visit a registered dietitian for a thorough assessment in order to develop a more individualized meal plan according to your needs.